Want to help burrowing owl conservation and research?

 The scientific name for burrowing owls is Athene cunicularia – named for Athena, the Greek goddess of wisdom, handicraft, and war.
 In mythology, the goddess Athena is often depicted with a small owl companion.
 Just like the goddess, Athena the owl is crafty and feisty!
 She was a strong mother to 5 chicks in 2018, above average for Burrowing Owls on Marco Island.

-Ollie and his mate had an interesting 2018 nesting season.
-One of their adult sons decided to live at home this year.
-So Ollie moved and raised a new family at a new burrow.
+Ollie and his mate had an interesting 2017 nesting season.
+After raising a successful brood, one of his adult sons decided to continue living at home that year.
+So Ollie and his mate to a new burrow across the street, and moved and raised a new family in 2018.
 Unlike other owls on Marco Island, Ollie prefers to decorate his burrow with big sticks and coconut husks.

 AWE has partnered with the Rangeland Wildlife Lab at the University of Florida (UF-IFAS) to learn more about the Burrowing Owls of Marco Island.
 Burrowing Owls are being banded as part of a UF study across Southwest Florida.
 Each owl receives a unique combination of three plastic color bands and one metal band issued by the federal Bird Banding Laboratory at the U.S. Geological Survey (USGS).
 These bands allow researchers and volunteers to identify individual owls throughout nesting season and from year to year.
 Data collected from sightings of these banded owls are used to answer questions about Burrowing Owl lifespan, reproductive success, dispersal, and survival, which are essential to the conservation of this threatened species.
 Click to learn more about UF’s research (coming soon).